guilherme-dell/VaultGuard/README.md

 # VaultGuard
-A tool to backup Obsidian vaults
+A tool to backup Obsidian vaults.